rushmetra/rushmetra/README.md

 # About me
 Currently getting a MSc in Software Engineering [@University of Minho](https://www.uminho.pt/PT).<br />

-🤖 Interested in machine learning, cryptography, F1 and sports in general.
+🤖 Interested in machine learning, data warehousing, cryptography, F1 and sports in general.

 🎓 Most of my repositories are University related, you can check my favourites down below in the pinned section.